fractal13/dsu-cs-4300-ai/web/assignments/assignment_rubiks_04_full_search.md

 This assignment requires writing additional code in the Rubik's Cube search program.
-It assumes that the work for the previous assignment has been successfully completed.
+It assumes that the work for the previous assignments have been successfully completed.

 The assignment also requires creation of script